pboley/oifits/readme.txt

 you need is oifits.py; everything else is supplementary.
 For documentation on the oifits module itself, see oifits.txt.

-The module was tested with PyFITS 3.3 and numpy 1.10.4 under Python 2.7.10.
+The module was tested with PyFITS 3.3 and numpy 1.10.4 under both Python 2.7.10 and Python 3.4.3.
 Earlier versions will probably work, too.
-Python 3 is currently not supported, but may be soon.

 For some example functions which make use of the module, see oitools.py.
 These are undocumented, messy examples only and may not work; you should probably write your own.

-As people seem to have trouble saving the array/station positions correctly (for example, all the array tables for all the OIFITS files at http://apps.jmmc.fr/oidata/ are wrong, and in various different ways), I've included an example for the VLTI.
+Also included is a sample array file for the VLTI.
 This can be viewed using the plot_array function in oitools.py:

 >>> import matplotlib.pylab as plt
 >>> import oifits